• Skip to primary navigation

 • Oakhaven Care: a member of our social enterprise home care provider will be in attendance and able to provide advice and guidance on adult social care.

-In addition, each month, various members of our Hospice Team will be on hand to answer any queries that you might have.
+In addition, various members of our Hospice Team will be on hand to answer any queries that you might have.
 This might include members of our Wellbeing team, Community Nursing team, Therapy team, Oakhaven Neighbours team, Patient and Family Support team, for example.

 Oakhaven has a holistic approach to care and planning